Nandanippani/code-refactor/README.md

 # code-refactor

-## Summary of changes
+## Description

-* Semantic HTML elements can be found throughout the source code
+* Changed title as "Horiseon" with description to improve accessability and search engine optimization.
+* Used HTML semantics such as Header, Nav, Section, Article and Footer.
-* HTML elements follow a logical structure independent of styling and positioning
+* Improved logical structure of CSS styling.
-* Image and icon elements contain accessible `alt` attributes
-* Heading attributes fall in sequential order
-* Title elements contain a concise, descriptive title
+* Added 'alt' attribute to image elements.

 ## Repository
 https://github.com/Nandanippani/code-refactor